python/cpython/InternalDocs/locations.md

 Each entry contains the following information:

-* The number of code units covered by this entry (length).
+* The number of code units covered by this entry (length)
 * The start line
 * The end line
 * The start column